Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Small Size and Weight

-It only weighs 4 pounds and measures at 14.75 by 16 by 10 inches.
+It weighs only four pounds and measures 14.75 by 16 by 10 inches.
 This makes it ideal for even the most cramped furnace room.
 It also makes it easy to carry around if you need to move it.

 Loud Noise